falkr/ttm4115/pages/unit-agile.md

 # Agile vs. Architecture

 No matter which development method you will use for a project, there is one very important questions, that all of them need to address: **How much should we plan ahead?**

 Remember the diagram from the preparation, that listed some development methods based on the amount of planning:

----
+caption: '**The spectrum of development methods:** Aligned on an axis that goes from a waterfall model with lots of planning on the left towards pure hacking without planning to the right.'
+source: figures/agile-spectrum.png
 type: figure
-source: figures/agile-spectrum.png
-caption:
-  "**The spectrum of development methods:**
-  Aligned on an axis that goes from a waterfall model with lots of planning on the left towards pure hacking without planning to the right."
----

 Think of your own semester project: